FlameskyDexive/Debugger/README.md

 - Add GM API support

 ## 1. How to use
-	git clone this project, and move it to Plugins folder of your projcet
+	git clone this project, and move it to Plugins folder of your project

 ## 2. Attach
 	add Debugger Component to your MainCamera just fine.